 This is where I found my best diving in Africa.
 In particular at a dive site called Neptune's Arm which you can only get to from the incomparably beautiful Vamizi Island lodge.
-You can read more about this dive in another post but suffice to say it is VERY special.
 The other sites are great too; largely due to the remoteness of the region, the fish life is better than in many other East African dive spots which have often suffered from overfishing.

 Vamizi was an unbelievably beautiful place to stay.
 I also went to Azura at Quilalea which offers a different experience, but a good one nonetheless.

 Mafia Island is a remote, laid back gem of a place.
 It was the first stop on my trip and it was how I had hoped Africa would be.
 The diving here is very good.
 The quality and diversity of the coral is excellent and from October through to February you get virtually guaranteed whale sharks which is reason to come in and of itself.

 Pemba Island, Tanzania